jewelry

 See Renoir.

-Joseph and Louis Mazer started their company in 1927 and made jewelry with the Mazer Bros mark.
+Joseph and Louis Mazer started their company in the 1920s and their jewelry was marked Mazer Bros. from 1926 to 1951.
+The mark Mazer was used from 1946 to the company closed in 1981.
 Marcel Boucher designed for the Mazer Bros company for a time before striking out on his own in 1937.
 Joseph Mazer left the Mazer Brothers company in 1946 to start Joseph J. Mazer & Co.
 The Mazer and Jomaz marks were first used in 1946.
-See Jomaz
+See also Jomaz.

-Fabulous multi-color art deco is the signature look of this companies prized pieces.
-Marked McLellland - Barclay and sometimes Barclay it might be eonfused with Barclay (1946-1957) but the signature font is different as is the look of the jewelry.
+Fabulous multi-color art deco is the signature look of this company's prized pieces.
+Marked McClelland - Barclay and sometimes Barclay it might be confused with Barclay (1946-1957) but the signature font is different as is the look of the jewelry.

 Monet - 1937 - Present